baldengineer/bit-preserve/Apple/Apple II/README.md

-# Apple II+ notes
+# Apple II notes
 This directory contains a KiCad project for the Apple II based on the Apple II Reference Manual (Apple product number A2:0001A - 030-004-01 - written by Christopher Espinosa and published in 1979)
 (mostly from the Main Logic Board Schematic included in the manual).

-This part of the [BitPreserve project](https://github.com/baldengineer/bit-preserve), initiated by [@baldengineer](https://github.com/baldengineer), was created for the Apple II+ by GCinini (https://github.com/gcinini).
+This part of the [BitPreserve project](https://github.com/baldengineer/bit-preserve), initiated by [@baldengineer](https://github.com/baldengineer), was created for the Apple II by GCinini (https://github.com/gcinini).

 ## Status
 Capturing schematic from the Apple II Reference Manual (mostly from the Main Logic Board Schematic included in the manual).
 Initial capture complete.
-The entire Apple II+ is represented.
+The entire Apple II Autostart ROM schematic is represented.

 ### To Do